sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-printing-spooler-core-removemxdw.md

 5. Run the Sysprep tool, and then recapture the Windows image.

-This setting has no effect on Server Core installations of Windows Server® 2008, Windows Server 2008 R2, and Windows Server 2012.
+This setting has no effect on Server Core installations of Windows Server 2008, Windows Server 2008 R2, and Windows Server 2012.

 ## Values